 The school of medicine does recommend applicants demonstrate key competencies in the following college-level coursework and abilities:

 While you will be proving your abilities through the exams and written essays they require during the application process, educational experience in these categories are excellent to display in your records.
-It demonstrates the key competencies the David Geffen School of Medicine is looking for in their candidates.
+It demonstrates the key competencies the David Geffen School of Medicine is looking for in its candidates.

-It would be advisable to give the writers a short synopsis highlighting key moments when working or learning with them.
+You can give the writers a short synopsis highlighting key moments when working or learning with them.
 This will remind the writer of key characteristics about you that they will translate in their letter.

 The Admissions Committee will not accept unofficial transcripts.

-It is your chance to discuss how your experiences have contributed to your desire to enter the medical field and what you can contribute to the program.
+Discuss how your experiences have contributed to your desire to enter the medical field and what you can contribute to the program.
 You must display your writing and communication skills and your ability to research and convey your health care delivery methods.
 In short, sell yourself as best as possible.